 Tables 2, 3, and 4 outline the extent to which TraCS and RMS are missing required data elements from records regarding traffic stops, field interviews, and no-action encounters.
 The tables show the percent of observations where the listed data element is missing.
 We consider an element missing from a record if that field is blank or has a value of "NULL".
-We did not assess the extent to which data are correct or valid, with three exceptions: 1) Police district fields where values should be between one and seven, 2) CAD numbers where we can assess whether a given CAD number from the dispatch database matches the CAD number in TraCS and RMS records, and 3) the outcome field for no-action encounters which should be a specific "no action" code per the Agreement (IV.A.3.j.iii).
+We did not assess the extent to which data are correct or valid, with three exceptions: 1) police district fields where values should be between one and seven, 2) CAD numbers where we can assess whether a given CAD number from the dispatch database matches the CAD number in TraCS and RMS records, and 3) the outcome field for no-action encounters which should be a specific "no action" code per the Agreement (IV.A.3.j.iii).

 The assessment in this report, as mentioned above, measures the extent to which data elements are missing from each of the encounter records.
 To do this missing data assessment we create two files for each type of encounter: traffic stops, field interviews, and no-action encounters.
 The first file represents unique persons involved in the encounter type, and the second file represents unique encounters.
 We create the files this way to assess certain elements by person (e.g., whether officers have documented the race of each individual involved in an encounter) and other elements by encounter (e.g., whether officers document the location address where the encounter took place).
-This file structure represents a revised methodology to this missing data assessment which we describe in more detail in the March 2023 Six-Month Report on Non-Compliant Items.13 The values that do not meet the 14 percent threshold requirement per the Settlement Agreement are identified with an asterisk.
+This file structure represents a revised methodology to this missing data assessment which we describe in more detail in the March 2023 Six-Month Report on Non-Compliant Items.
+The values that do not meet the 14 percent threshold requirement per the Settlement Agreement are identified with an asterisk.
 A detailed explanation and assessment of each file and the extent to which data elements are missing follow each table.

 While the Settlement Agreement directs us to investigate the previous six months of data, we also provide the percentage of missing data from all prior analyses (beginning with quarter one of 2019) to allow for comparison over time.
 Table 2 shows all the required data elements for traffic stops and associated frisks and searches that meet the required 14 percent threshold.
-The new methodology, detailed in the aforementioned March 2023 report allows for a more complete picture of all data related to traffic stops and revises a coding error which erroneously inflated the missing data for IV.A.3.j in previous assessments.
-The previous merge code did not adequately account for unit of analysis when developing the percent missing and thus the new methodology uses a "person-level" or "encounter-level" denominator as necessary for each data element.
+Our methodology uses a "person-level" or "encounter-level" denominator as necessary for each data element.
 For example, age, gender, and race and ethnicity are data elements assessed for each person involved in a police encounter while address, police district, and date of encounter are all data elements assessed at the encounter level.
-For a second year in a row, MPD is compliant with documentation completeness for data elements related to traffic stops, with values well within the 14 percent threshold.
+For a third year in a row, MPD is compliant with documentation completeness for data elements related to traffic stops, with values well within the 14 percent threshold.

-13 https://city.milwaukee.gov/ImageLibrary/Public/ImageLibrary/Photos/CJISix-MonthReportonNon- CompliantItemsMarch20223-22-2022.pdf
+&lt;sup>13 https://city.milwaukee.gov/ImageLibrary/Public/ImageLibrary/Photos/CJISix-MonthReportonNon-CompliantItemsMarch20223-22-2022.pdf